 Many very complex biological systems such as nervous and immune systems follow the same basic organisation and function in all animals.
 That means that even simple animals can be used to study these systems.
 A lot of what we know about brain cells (neurons) comes from studying the giant squid, for example, and microscopic nematode worms have helped in our understanding of brain diseases such as Alzheimer’s which causes dementia.
 The law says that wherever a simpler animal can be used, whether it’s a squid, worm or fruit fly, it must be.

 As models to study disease

 Recent advances in genetic technology have allowed the development of transgenic animals, which have new genes inserted into their DNA, allowing them to develop human diseases which do not naturally affect them.
-In particular this has allowed mice to model many human diseases which were previously difficult to study.
+This has allowed researchers to create many animal models of human diseases which were previously difficult to study, usually using mice.

 To develop and test potential forms of treatment

 Many potential treatments work in theory, but they need to be tested in a living body to make sure they work in practice.
 Very often it is only possible to do this safely in an animal.
 A new vaccine that affects the genetic make-up of cells, for example – such as some of those developed to combat COVID-19 – can work very differently in the petri dish to the way it works in a living organism, and there may be hidden dangers lurking.